 Sailors can be adults or children with visible or non-visible disabilities.
 Lessons will be available at a cost of $15.00 per lesson to experience the joys of sailing, to become independent sailors, or to refine present skills for competitive sailing.

 Becoming a member will allow you to have one free sail with the sailing program and will give you access to many unique recreation opportunities.

 After the initial free sail, each sailing session is $15.00.
-Your first time out there will be an additional $5 membership fee.
-All sailing sessions MUST be pre-booked.
+Your first time out there will be an additional $10 membership fee.
+All sailing sessions MUST be pre-booked through our coordinator and can be reached through our office.
 Payment is due at the beginning of each session.

 The membership application coming in the summer!

 Martin 16 Sailboats